 - the module code (eg HIST 1040) and title

 - an explanation of whether you want to add, drop or change a module.
-If you want to change a module to a different module taught within the same teaching school also include the new module code and title
+If you want to change a module to a different module taught within the same teaching school, please also include the new module code and title.

 Your parent school

-All other students will be allocated the most appropriate parent school based on your application programme of study.
-If you change your modules considerably then it is sensible to change your parent school to the one in which you are taking the majority of your modules.
+If you change your modules considerably then it may be sensible to change your parent school to the one in which you are taking the majority of your modules.
 If you believe your parent school should be changed, please contact the Study Abroad Coordinator in your parent school.